 Jabiru is the administrative centre for the Mirarr traditional owners.
 It is also the location of the majority of tourism infrastructure services.
 The town has historically relied on the operator of the Ranger Uranium Mine, Energy Resources of Australia Ltd, for many essential services such as the provision of power.
 New service solutions are required for the future.

 Jabiru Tenure Information

-New arrangements are currently being negotiated whereby the freehold interest of the DNP will be replaced with a grant to an Aboriginal Land Trust under the Aboriginal Land Rights (Northern Territory) Act 1976 and new sub-leases will be negotiated with the Executive Director of Township Leasing (EDTL).
+New arrangements are currently being negotiated whereby the freehold interest of the DNP will be replaced with a grant to an Aboriginal Land Trust under the Aboriginal Land Rights (Northern Territory) Act 1976 and new sub-leases will be negotiated with an approved housing entity.
 A pre-condition for the new arrangements is a comprehensive assessment of the condition of the town infrastructure so that liability for remediating or otherwise bringing that infrastructure up to an acceptable standard can be negotiated between the relevant parties prior to the grant.

-While the EDTL cannot guarantee any offers of sub-leases prior to the commencement of the 19A lease, Jabiru Kabolkmakmen is working closely with stakeholders to formulate the Sub-Lease Allocation Plan to accommodate current and future residents, businesses and government agencies in Jabiru.
+While the housing entity cannot guarantee any offers of sub-leases prior to the commencement of the S.19A lease, Jabiru Kabolkmakmen Ltd is working closely with stakeholders to formulate the Sub-lease Allocation Plan to accommodate current and future residents, businesses and government agencies in Jabiru.

 Existing sub-lessees are to be treated fairly and, subject to appropriate business planning, are given an opportunity to continue occupation and operations within the town with minimal disruption throughout the repurposing.

 The Mirarr are the Traditional Aboriginal Owners of lands in the north of Australia’s Northern Territory.